A Reformulation of the Riemann Hypothesis: Graphics plotting

 First we plot the curves obtained with the imaginary part equation, $g(r,t)$, with values of $r$ starting at $1/8$ with $1/8$ increments, up to $7/8$, for a total of 7 curves plus the $2\,t$ line.
 The points where the line crosses the curves are candidates for zeros of the Riemann zeta function (they also need to satisfy the real part equation, $f(r,t)=2(r-1)$).\\

-Let's see what we obtain when we plot these curves with $t$ varying from 0 to 15.
-In the graph below, higher curves have greater $r$, though not always, below the $x$-axis it's vice-versa -- but generally the more outward the curve, the greater the $r$:
+Let us see what we obtain when we plot these curves with $t$ varying from 0 to 15.
+In the graph below, higher curves have greater $r$, though not always, below the $x$-axis it is vice-versa -- but generally the more outward the curve, the greater the $r$,

 As we can see, it seems the line crosses the curve for $r=1/2$ at its local maximum, which must be the first non-trivial zero (that is, its imaginary part).
 The line also crosses 3 other curves (all of which have $r>1/2$), but these are probably not zeros due to the real part equation.
 Also, it seems there must be a line that unites the local maximum points of all the curves, though that is just a wild guess.\\